tyrin/info-topo-dash/markdown/instructions.md

 # Using the Writer’s Dash

-Note: if you are using the writers dash for migration purposes, to see what

 ## **Sidebar:**

 * **Portal**: Lists the folder directly under `xmlsource` in Perforce.
 For help and dev guides, this corresponds to the portal where the content domain bundles are built.
 For example, the `/xmlsource/dev_guides/` folder contains content built to developer.salesforce.com.